CalebStephens/CalebStephens/README.md

 - 👋 Hello There, I’m @CalebStephens

-Currently a second year B.I.T student at the Otago Polytech, the journey has just begun!
+Currently a third year B.I.T student at the Otago Polytech, and Software Developer at Beamy LTD!

 Here is just some of what I have been working on: